jimjonesbr/oai_fdw/README.md

 ### [CREATE FOREIGN TABLE](https://github.com/jimjonesbr/oai_fdw/blob/master/README.md#create_foreign_table)

 Foreign Tables from the OAI Foreign Data Wrapper work as a proxy between PostgreSQL clients and OAI-PMH Repositories.
 Each `FOREIGN TABLE` column must be mapped to an `oai_node`, so that PostgreSQL knows where to display the OAI documents and header data.
 It is mandatory to set a `metadataprefix` to the `SERVER` clause of the `CREATE FOREIGN TABLE` statement, so that the OAI-PMH repository knows which XML format is supposed to be returned (see [OAI_ListMetadataFormats](#oai_listmetadataformats)).
-Optionally, it is possible to constraint a `FOREIGN TABLE` to specific OAI sets using the `setspec` option from the `SERVER` clause - omitting this option means that every SQL query will harvest *all sets* in the OAI repository.
+Optionally, it is possible to constrain a `FOREIGN TABLE` to specific OAI sets using the `setspec` option from the `SERVER` clause - omitting this option means that every SQL query will harvest *all sets* in the OAI repository.

 The following example creates a `FOREIGN TABLE` connected to the server `oai_server_dnb`.
 Queries executed against this table will harvest the set `dnb:reiheC` and will return the documents encoded as `oai_dc`.
 Each column is set with an `oai_node` in the `OPTION` clause: